 Once the prospectus is completed and reviewed by the Dissertation Committee, the student presents and defends it at a scheduled public meeting that is open to fellow students and faculty.
 The prospectus defense date is set by the Dissertation Committee Chair, with the approval of the Ph.D.
-Program Director and conveyed to the Manager of Graduate Programs and Enrollment Services, SCJ Dean and the Dean of the Graduate School-Newark.
+Program Director and conveyed to the Manager of Graduate Programs and Enrollment Services, SCJ Dean, and the Dean of the Graduate School-Newark.

 The prospectus defense must be officially scheduled at least two weeks in advance, with notification provided to the SCJ Dean, Ph.D.
-Program Director, Executive Associate Dean, Manager of Graduate Programs and Enrollment Services, and Dean of the Graduate School-Newark.
+Program Director, Manager of Graduate Programs and Enrollment Services, and Dean of the Graduate School-Newark.
 At that time, the student must email a Prospectus Defense Announcement, with full information (date, time, and location of the prospectus defense; prospectus title; names of the student, dissertation chair, and committee members; and an abstract of approximately 350 words), to the Ph.D.
 Program Director and the Manager of Graduate Programs and Enrollment Services.
 The announcement will then be sent to all SCJ faculty, staff, and Ph.D. students.
 A paper copy of the Prospectus Defense Announcement will be prominently displayed on School of Criminal Justice bulletin boards.
-In addition, at this time, a paper copy of the full prospectus must be placed for review in the Don M. Gottfredson Library, and paper copies provided to the Ph.D.
-Program Director and Dissertation Committee.
+In addition, the student must submit an electronic version (or paper copies on request) of the full prospectus to each committee member for review.
 Except with permission from the Ph.D.
 Program Director and Dissertation Committee, the prospectus defense must take place during the academic year.
 It is the student's responsibility to ensure that all deadlines and procedures are met.

 Prior to the prospectus defense, the student shall obtain an Application for Admission to Candidacy for the Degree of Doctor of Philosophy form from the Graduate School-Newark.
 Ordinarily, the prospectus defense begins with a brief presentation by the student, followed by questions from members of the Dissertation Committee, then questions from other members of the audience.
 Once this portion of the defense is complete, the student and audience will leave the room so that the Dissertation Committee can deliberate.
 The Dissertation Committee alone is responsible for deciding the outcome of the prospectus defense.
 They will evaluate the student on (1) their proposal, (2) their presentation, and (3) their demonstrated competence in addressing committee members' and others' questions and concerns.
 Once a decision is rendered, the student will be invited back in the room.
-The student may (1) pass the defense; (2) provisionally pass, pending successful completion of required revisions; or (3) fail to pass.
-Upon final approval of the prospectus defense, the student must submit a paper copy to the Ph.D.
+The student may (1) pass the defense; (2)

+provisionally pass, pending successful completion of required revisions; or (3) fail to pass.
+Upon final approval of the prospectus defense, the student must submit an electronic copy of the final approved prospectus to the Ph.D.
 Director.